fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_One_Data_Pipelines/README.md

 - Apache Airflow 2.5.3
 - SQLAlchemy 1.4.41

+### Data Assumptions
+- No middle name present in the name column
+- No area code in the mobile_no column

 ### Pipeline Components

 Assume that the pipeline finishes within 30 minutes when it starts.